 What is a Yurt?

-, also known as a Ger, originated in Mongolia roughly 1,000 years ago.
-Nomads in Central Asia lived in round structures that consisted of wooden accordion-like frames covered with layers of felt and a canvas shell.
-The roof supports rise up from the wall at an angle and connect to a circle opening in the center.
-This opening can be opened or closed depending on the weather.
+A Yurt, also known as a Ger, is a type of dwelling structure that originated in Mongolia roughly 1,000 years ago.
+Nomads in Central Asia lived in these round structures that consisted of wooden accordion-like frames covered with layers of felt and a canvas shell.
+The roof supports rise up from the wall at an angle and connect to a circle opening in the center, which can be opened or closed depending on the weather.

 How Do You Insulate a Yurt?

-can be installed in walls, roof, and under the deck of permanent yurts.
+EcoFoil® Bubble Insulation is perfect for new and old yurts alike.
+Our reflective foil can be installed in walls, roof, and under the deck of permanent yurts.
 In addition to reflecting 96% of radiant heat, it is unaffected by moisture and will serve as a barrier to vapor and prevents condensation.